 Luce/ACLS Program in China Studies:

-With generous support from the Henry Luce Foundation and additional funding from the National Endowment for the Humanities (for postdoctoral fellowships), ACLS seeks to maintain the vitality of China studies in the United States through fellowships and grants designed primarily for scholars early in their careers.
+With generous support from the Henry Luce Foundation and additional funding from the National Endowment for the Humanities (for postdoctoral fellowships), ACLS seeks to maintain the vitality of China studies in the United States and Canada through fellowships and grants designed primarily for scholars early in their careers.

 The program offers three competitions:

 - Predissertation-Summer Travel Grants: Applicants must be enrolled at a university in the United States or Canada.